bswck/configzen/README.md

 Configuration models inherit from the `pydantic.BaseSettings` class, so you can use all of its features: schema generation, type conversion, validation, etc.

-There are additional features brought by _configzen_ worth checking out, though.
+There are additional features brought to you by _configzen_ worth checking out, though.

 You can use the `db_config` object defined above to access the configuration values: